BDNYC/sedkit/README.md

 trap1.add_photometry('Cousins.I', 14.024, 0.115)
 ```

-...and/or retrieved from catalogs.
+...and/or retrieved from Vizier catalogs with built-in methods.

 ```python
 trap1.find_2MASS()
 ```

-Spectrum arrays or files can also be added to the SED data.
+Spectrum arrays or ASCII/FITS files can also be added to the SED data.

 ```python
 from pkg_resources import resource_filename